-Compassionate Love: Displaying compassion for those who struggle with mental illness
+Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2014 Nancy Virden

 Some people who engage in it say it is calming, others report it overcomes their emotional numbness.
-Many will hurt themselves in front of others or talk about it freely, while numbers of them will keep it hidden.
+Some will hurt themselves in front of others or talk about it freely, while many will keep it hidden.
 Regardless of why or how, people who hurt themselves on purpose are in genuine need of emotional support.

 With self-injury’s addictive properties, it makes sense that young girls age into women with the same problem.
 I’ve heard people celebrate anywhere from one day of abstaining to two years or more of recovery.
 Personally, I do not know anyone who has been free of self-injury longer than that and talks about it.
 Shame and embarrassment keep the public ignorant of the facts .
-Often, even doctors outside of the psychiatric field have little idea of what to do and will turn away self-injuring patients.
+Doctors outside of the psychiatric field have little idea of what to do and will sometimes turn away self-injuring patients.

 NOTE: I am not a doctor or mental health professional.
 I speak only from personal experiences and observations of mental illness.
 In no way is this website intended to substitute for professional mental health care.